majad00/DX-EX3310-T0_Openwrt_Hybrid/README.md

 [![Release](https://img.shields.io/github/v/release/majad00/zyxel-matrix-wsr30)](https://github.com/majad00/Openwrt_Zyxel_EX3310-T0/releases)
 [![Downloads](https://img.shields.io/github/downloads/majad00/zyxel-matrix-wsr30/total)](https://github.com/majad00/Openwrt_Zyxel-EX3301-T0/releases/tag/Openwrt)

-Openwrt 15.05 for DX3301-T0, a community build firmware , developed using Imagebuilder and Openwrt 15.5 source code.
+OpenWrt for Zyxel EX3301-T0 is a community-built version developed using ImageBuilder and the OpenWrt 15.05 source code.
+After flashing it through the OEM firmware upgrade, you can start using this OpenWrt build immediately.
+If needed, you can revert to the OEM firmware by using a rollback firmware or by installing the latest Zyxel firmware.

-Use Openwrt or Revert to OEM firmware by using a Rollback, or installing latest Zyxel firmware.
+### Version V-17 is stable release which includes support for Wi-Fi backhaul.

-### Version V-17 includes support for Wi-Fi backhaul.
-You can activate this feature from Network > Mesh Backhaul.
+( Activate from Network > Mesh Backhaul dropdown menu in LUCI)

 ⚠️ **Important**: Please use either WAN or Wi-Fi backhaul.
 Using both together may slow performance.